~F.A.Q.'s~

 No propping will be needed unless it is an extreme shape.
 If necessary, the ware can be bedded in silica flour, silica sand, or propped with porcelain prop.

-Regal can be fired from cone 5 through cone 7.
-We recommend firing to cone 6 except African, Mullatto, and Modern which can be fired to cone 5 to prevent a sheen.
+We recommend firing Regal Slip to cone 6 except African, Mullatto, and Modern which can be fired to cone 5 to prevent a sheen.
 Regal will china paint beautifully at a cone 5 with no "MILDEW".

 Use a cone 6 in kiln setter and until you are familiar with the way your kiln fires, use witness cones in each firing.
 You will find that most kilns fire true to cone on the shelf that is level with the setter, a cone COOLER below the setter and as much as a cone HIGHER above this level.
 Fire with all switches on low & lid propped for one hour.
 Turn all switches on medium for one hour.
 Then turn kiln to high, close lid and fire to maturity.